Skip to main content

 EU Passworld is an exciting new project funded by the European Union’s Asylum, Migration and Integration Fund (AMIF).
 The project creates additional education and employment pathways for refugees to be resettled through community sponsorship programmes in Ireland, Belgium and Italy.

 In Ireland, the project started in 2022 and is coordinated by UNHCR Ireland and Nasc.
-Refugees are often displaced due to continued conflict, wars and persecution and they end up in neighbouring countries, sometimes in perilous conditions.
-This places a disproportionate burden on neighbouring countries in the Global South.
-These refugees are placed on resettlement lists, which in practice can mean that they are waiting for years in precarious accommodation and in refugee camps in countries such as Jordan and Lebanon.
-The project aims to create additional educational and employment opportunities for refugees who have been waiting on UNHCR resettlement lists and provide them with safe pathways.
+Refugees are typically displaced due to conflict, wars or persecution and they often end up in neighbouring countries, sometimes in perilous conditions.
+This places a disproportionate burden on countries in the Global South.

 What are Complementary Pathways?